Alfresco/docs-alfresco/content-services/latest/using/index.md

 You can directly archive emails into Alfresco Share, use the full metadata support, full search, tagging and workflow capabilities, and attach files and view archived emails in your inbox.

-For more information about Alfresco Outlook Integration, see [Alfresco Outlook Integration]({% link microsoft-outlook/latest/index.md %}).
+See [Alfresco Outlook Integration]({% link microsoft-outlook/latest/index.md %}) for more information.

 ## Using the Windows Explorer shortcuts